joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/5698206/2024/08/13/nhl-draft-prospects-mailbag-questions/

 **Transfers and Pay Cuts: Pregnant Officers Accuse Border Agency of Discrimination**\
-`Under a $45 million settlement, Customs and Border Protection agreed to adjust a practice that some employees say has instilled a culture of shame and perpetuated a fear of retaliation.`\
+`Under a $45 million settlement, Customs and Border Protection agreed to adjust its policy around pregnancy.
+Some women say the agency has instilled a culture of shame and perpetuated a fear of retaliation.`\
 https://nytimes.com/2024/08/13/us/politics/customs-border-protection-pregnant-lawsuit.html

 **The Little Streamer That Could**\